praneeth-bojanala5/realitystream/README.md

 4. TO DO: Reuse report display process for other models.
 5. TO DO: Automate updating "toy" feature data using Github Actions.

+## Project Workflow Development Plan

+Beyond the machine learning Colab notebook, our goal is to build a complete workflow for this project, featuring a JavaScript user interface for the frontend, a backend service (potentially Flask) to execute the script, and the Colab notebook itself.

+**Project Structure**
+1. Frontend (JavaScript): A web-based interface that allows users to trigger actions and interact with the workflow.
+2. Backend (Flask or similar): A service to process requests from the frontend and execute the Colab notebook's logic.
+3. Colab Notebook: A machine learning notebook hosted in Google Colab or converted into an executable Python script for integration.